-UT will sign it when we start to process the documents not beforehand!
+(O)LA must be signed by a student, sending institution and receiving institution.
+UT will sign it when we start to process the documents, not beforehand.

 Please note!
 Each student is free to select courses from different programmes and faculties.
 However, in the inter-institutional agreements partners have mutually fixed ISCED field.
 So, an incoming student is required to take at least 50% of the courses from the study field fixed in the particular agreement.
 Student can see their respective ISCED field in the Dream Apply application system by choosing a mobility.
 Please note that the 50 % rule is important to be respected.
 At UT, signing of the Learning Agreement is done by the academics and they expect the 50% rule being followed by incoming students.